10 Steps to Cut Back On Drinking | The Jed Foundation

 Is it purely social, or do you sometimes drink or pregame alone?
 Do you drink to loosen up and have fun, or do you drink to cope with stress and anxiety?
 Understanding why you drink can help you strategize and set goals for cutting back.
 It can also help to think about the positive changes that will happen when you cut back.

 Some patterns and behaviors may also be signs of AUD.
-Here is how to find help.
+Here’s how to find help.

 Track Your Drinking Up Front

-Before you try cutting back, keep a log on your phone for a week or so.
+Before you try cutting back, keep a log on your phone for a week or so (there are several free apps that can help you).
 Don’t fudge anything.
 This is for your eyes only.
-There are several free apps that can help you, including DrinkControl and Less Alcohol Tracker.
-You might be surprised to see certain patterns, such as when you drink the most and with whom, or how much you really drink.
-This information can help you pinpoint triggers to avoid and set goals.
+You may be surprised to see certain patterns, such as when you drink the most and with whom, or how much you really drink.
+The information can help you pinpoint triggers to avoid and set goals.

 Set Clear, Realistic Goals